-1. The condition of the surface structures in quay areas and fields must be taken care of, the surface structures inspected regularly, and any damage discovered must be rectified as soon as possible.
-Details of any repair works must be noted afterwards in the records indicated in permit decree 19.

-- 2. Oil sumps must be emptied when necessary.
-The sand sumps of the surface water sewers must be emptied regularly of the sand and other solid material that has accumulated in them. - 3.
+- 1. The condition of the surface structures in quay areas, fields and parking areas must be taken care of, and any damage discovered must be rectified as soon as possible.
+Details of any repair works must be noted afterwards in the records indicated in permit decree 17. - 2.
+Oil and sediment that has accumulated in oil separators must be removed regularly and appropriate processing carried out.
+All oil separators must be equipped with oil sensors and alarms.
+Sand that has accumulated in the sand sumps of the surface water sewers must be emptied when necessary, and at least twice a year. - 3.
 The bunkering of vessels must be carried out in a controlled manner, exercising special caution, and rain water drains must be closed when bunkering from the shore is being carried out.